satori-com/mzbench/doc/scenarios.md

 `{worker_start, {pow, <Exponent>, <Scale>, <Time>}}`
 :   Start jobs with rate growing as a [power function](https://en.wikipedia.org/wiki/Power_function) with the exponent `<Exponent>` and the scale factor `<Scale>`: *Scale × Time<sup>Exponent</sup>*

-# Conditions

-Some statements take a boolean condition as an argument.
-Such a condition is defined by a triplet.
-The first element is an atom that defines the used comparison operation.
-The possible operations are:

-  * `lt` - lesser then;
-  * `gt` - greater then;
-  * `lte` - lesser then or equal;
-  * `gte` - greater then or equal.

-The second and third elements are the two values to compare.
-They can be either a number (an integer or floating point value) or a metric name.
-Metrics are numerical values collected during the benchmarking.
-They are defined by the worker should be checked in a worker-specific documentation.

-For example, if you use `dummy_worker` provided with the MZBench distribution, you can write the following condition:

-    {gt, "print.value", 20}

-It will succeed if the `print` operation was performed more then 20 times (i.e. it means `print.value > 20`).

 # Loops